 Phase 4: Job matching and securing employment

-Working with clients the Employment Support Worker now supports them to apply for the roles they’re after.
-Thanks to Employer Engagement the client knows of the job vacancies out there but will still need to apply.
-They need to consider if their CV is up to date, if they need any reasonable adjustments for an interview or even if they need to practise a job interview to help them secure the role.
+Working with you the Employment Support Worker now supports you in applying for the roles you’re after.
+Thanks to Employer Engagement they you will know of any relevant job vacancies out there.
+This might involve support around updating your CV, if you need any reasonable adjustments for an interview or even if you need to practise before hand.
+Whatever helps you to secure the role.

 Phase 5: In-work support and career development

-With the role secure the Employment Support Worker now works with both their client and the Employer to ensure their newest member of staff is fully supported in the job.
+With the role secure the Employment Support Worker now works with both you and the Employer to ensure their newest member of staff is fully supported in the job.
 This might cover reasonable adjustments, securing of additional equipment to help them in their day to day tasks or offering career advice to make sure they flourish in their role.
-The Employment Support Worker isn’t just there to help the client get the result they want but to make sure they keep it too.
+The Employment Support Worker isn’t just there to help you get the job you want but to make sure you can thrive there as well.

 Find Out More